NASDAQ: TLRY

 Mollo

-Mollo was one of the first cannabis-infused beverages launched in the Canadian market and continues to be a top five beverage brand nationally.
+Mollo was one of the first cannabis-infused beverages launched in the Canadian market and has grown to be the #2 cannabis beverage brand in Canada.
 Mollo is dedicated to crafting beverages for every social occasion and to offer Canadians healthier alternatives to alcohol-based beverages.
 Mollo is inviting, easygoing, and confident in helping consumers slow down and take it all in where chilling and connecting are the focus.
-Mollo 10 continues to be the top beer-analogue cannabis-infused beverage in the market, and Mollo has launched Ciders and Seltzers so that Canadians can have a variety of non-alcoholic options for every season and celebration!
+Mollo 10 continues to be the top beer-analogue cannabis-infused beverage in the market, and Mollo has launched Ciders and Seltzers so that Canadians can have a variety of non-alcoholic options for every season and celebration.

 Chowie Wowie